 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-I am registered with two insurance companies to offer counselling: Aviva and Vitality Health.
+I am registered with three insurance companies to offer counselling: Bupa, Aviva and Vitality Health.

 If you want to find out more, then please don't hesitate to call, text or email me.